A sloping site and a complex brief for a large family garden in Herne Hill

 Big family gardens often come with complex briefs, catering to people of different ages and interests.
 This SE24 garden is no exception — and it also sits within a conservation area managed by the Dulwich Estate.

-Designed for a family of four, three of whom are serious cricketers, the brief called for a cricket net with an automatic bowling machine, trampoline, playhouse, bike storage, shed, vegetable garden, adult seating area, and seasonal interest with blossom and autumn colour.
+Designed for a family of four, three of whom are serious cricketers, the brief called for a cricket net with an automatic bowling machine, trampoline, playhouse, bike storage, shed, vegetable garden, evening seating area, and seasonal interest with blossom and autumn colour.

 All of these elements have been carefully woven into a series of low terraces, connected by brick steps and gravel paths that encourage a gentle meander through each distinct space, creating a garden that is both practical and full of delight for every family member.